ey242/KiVA/README.md

 ## Dataset Artifacts

-* We provide the individual PNG images for each object in the dataset in its original format under *Objects100* format.
+* We provide the individual PNG images for each object in the dataset in its original format under *Objects100*.
 * We provide the transformed images of each object required for the *easy* experiment under Stimuli/Stimuli_50.
 * We provide the transformed images of each object required for the *hard* experiment under Stimuli/Stimuli_50_Hard.